 A recent study in the Lancet adds to the growing body of evidence that vaccinated individuals can spread the virus at rates similar to unvaccinated individuals.
 “Peak viral load did not differ by vaccination status or variant type.”

 It’s clear from scientific literature that my vaccinated colleagues have as much potential to spread the Wuhan coronavirus as I do.
-And since my school forced me into getting a religious exemption, rather than listening to the argument from science against vaccines, this is now a religious issue that falls under Title VII, which “prohibits disparate treatment, job segregation, or harassment based on religious belief or practice (or lack thereof), as well as retaliation for the exercise of EEO rights.”
+And since my school forced me into getting a religious exemption, rather than listening to the argument from science against these vaccines, this is now a religious issue that falls under Title VII, which “prohibits disparate treatment, job segregation, or harassment based on religious belief or practice (or lack thereof), as well as retaliation for the exercise of EEO rights.”

 In my district, vaccinated and unvaccinated teachers are both required to wear masks.
 Why, then, should unvaccinated teachers be required to take PCR tests?
 Testing a healthy person is a bit silly anyway since asymptomatic spread is doubtful.
 Maria Van Kerkhove, the World Health Organization’s (WHO) technical lead for COVID-19, said that asymptomatic transmission appears to be “very rare.”
 “The highest estimate was a transmission rate of 2.2%, suggesting ‘asymptomatic spread is unlikely to be a major driver of clusters or community transmission of infection.'”